Museums in St. Pete Clearwater

 Museums

-Your happy vacation "assignment": Make it a quest to visit as many of St. Pete/Clearwater’s museums – and there are dozens – as you can.
 Here you'll discover acclaimed art, cool culture and high-flying history.
 See masterpieces by Dalí, Picasso and Monet.
 Find out what a “flying boat” is and what role St. Pete played in its story.
 See an enormous collection of Western art.
-Along the way, keep an eye out for sparkling glass pieces; St. Pete is known as an art glass mecca.
-Here are wonderful museums that should be on your itinerary.
+Along the way, keep an eye out for sparkling glass pieces: St. Pete is known as an art glass mecca.
+Here are wonderful Tampa Bay area museums that should be on your itinerary.

 A few blocks away on Central Avenue, be dazzled after stepping inside the Chihuly Collection, where you’ll see the work of Dale Chihuly, the celebrated master glass artist.
 St. Pete claims this permanent collection featuring an explosion of fantastical colors everywhere – reflecting from the ceiling, on pedestals and hanging on walls.
 At the Morean Arts Center across the street, see local glass artists at work creating pieces in the Glass Studio.
 Head farther west on Central Ave. to the Imagine Museum, where you’ll see more than 1,500 top-quality glass objects made by contemporary artists from around the world.